Kazu-Kusa/bdmc/README.md

 ```

-use `set_log_level` to silent the console, this should improve the performance in high pressure conditions
+use `set_log_level` to silent the console to improve the performance in high pressure conditions

 ```python
 from bdmc import set_log_level